COVID-19 Announcement: For more information about our current policies and procedures. Please click here

 Akumal Bay

-With the heat at its maximum strength from June to September, you may need to double up when it comes to cool down methods in Playa del Carmen.
-There is an easily accessible mini cenote route 20 minutes south of the city along the 307 highway.
+With the heat in Playa del Carmen at its maximum strength from June to September, you’ll need a solid list of cool down methods.
+As it happens, freshwater cenotes, fed by a chilly subterranean river system, abound in the region.
+In fact, there is an easily accessible mini cenote route 20 minutes south of the city along the 307 highway.
 Choose from 3 unique cenotes – Jardin del Eden, Cristalino or Azul.

-There is a main dive shop where you can rent snorkel equipment or book a fishing or diving tour.
+There is a main dive shop where you can rent snorkel equipment or book fishing and diving tours.
 Along the white-sand coastline, a few restaurants present front-row seating to the captivating view.

 7. See Dolphins and Flamingos on Holbox Island